Five things to watch in the Senate on the debt ceiling bill

 “I think a lot of us are still looking at some of the fine print,” Sen. Chris Van Hollen (D-Md.) said, adding that the bill is a “good framework.”

-While a lot of Democrats have either started to come out as “yes,” votes or were holding out for the time being, progressives on Wednesday began to come out against the legislation.
+While a lot of Democrats have either started to signal their support or are holding out for the time being, progressives Wednesday began to come out against the legislation.
 Sen. Bernie Sanders (I-Vt.) said that he cannot vote for the bill “in good conscience,” calling it “totally unnecessary.”

 Sen. Jeff Merkley (D-Ore.) added that he will also vote against the proposal, citing the situation surrounding the Mountain Valley Pipeline by and large.